How can people contact you?

 What kind of subjects do you photograph?

 I am an all-round photographer and shoot almost everything.
-From corporate events to marriages, and from portraits to landscapes.
+From portraits to landscapes, and from corporate events to marriages.

 What is your drive for photography?